solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ### Software pre-requisites

-All of this is done already in the lab setup scripts for the Lab virtual machine, but is provided here for reference.
+All this is done already in the lab setup scripts for the Lab virtual machine, but is provided here for reference.

 -   Install [Visual Studio 2022 Community Edition]